HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 ### Content language usage (HTML and HTTP header)

-While search engines like [Google](https://developers.google.com/search/docs/specialty/international) and [Yandex](https://yandex.ru/support/search-results/?service=webmaster&query=hreflang) only employ `hreflang` tags, others also use the [content-language attribute](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Language), which can be implemented in two ways:
+While search engines like [Google](https://developers.google.com/search/docs/specialty/international) and <a hreflang="ru" href="https://webmaster.yandex.ru/blog/15326">>Yandex</a> only employ `hreflang` tags, others also use the [content-language attribute](https://developer.mozilla.org/docs/Web/HTTP/Headers/Content-Language), which can be implemented in two ways:

 - HTM.
 - HTTP Header